Code-Institute-Submissions/MihaiElisei-Player-vs.-Player/README.md

 * CSS3 was used to provide the style to the content written in a HTML;
 * JavaScript was used to give logic to the game;
 * Balsamiq was used to create wireframes of the website;
+* Font Awsome was used to improt icons to the sites;
 * Google Fonts was used to import font-family 'Press Start 2P' into style.css file and which was used throughout the pages of the website;
 * Chrome was used to debug and test the source code using HTML5 as well as to test site responsiveness;
 * Github was used to create the repository and to store the cproject's code after pushed from Git;